Alrysc/onb_docs/docs/onb_overview/enums/element.md

     In the official games, an Aqua attack passing over Lava and Volcano Tiles will set them to normal.
 This does not happen in v2.0, but will in the future.

+!!! tip "Aqua Spell"
+    In v2.0, a Spell whose Element (not HitProps.element) is Aqua will set Volcano Tiles to normal.
+In future versions, this behavior will be removed and replaced with having the state change when the Tile is attacked with an Aqua attack.

 ### Elec

 An Entity with ElecBody takes bonus damage from Wood attacks.